Azure/azure-functions-dotnet-worker-preview/README.md

 * `Function4` - A simple HTTP trigger.
 * `Function5` - An HTTP triggered function that demonstrates dependency injection.

+#### Middleware

+The Azure Functions .NET Worker supports middleware registration, following a model similar to what exists in ASP.NET and giving you the ability to inject logic into the invocation pipeline, pre and post function executions.

+While the full middleware registration set of APIs is not yet exposed, middleware registration is supported and we've added an example to the sample application under the `Middleware` folder.

 ### Run the sample locally

 In the `FunctionApp` folder, run `func host start` [Optional `--verbose`].
 This will preform a build and then run the host.